Shop Categories

 Sweet Pepper Seeds

-Sweet Pepper Seeds from Gurney's
+Sweet Pepper Plants From Gurney's

 Easy to grow, nutritious and so easy to incorporate into salsas, salads and other recipes, sweet peppers are a top choice among gardeners.
 Gurney's carries a wide selection of sweet peppers including banana, sweet bell, cubanelle and mini bells.
 At Gurney's, we grow a wide variety of sweet peppers in our test gardens--so our sweet pepper seeds for sale and sweet pepper plants for sale represent the best in taste, garden performance and productivity.
 Generations of gardeners have trusted Gurney's to supply the best varieties and top-quality sweet pepper seeds and plants.